-Conviction is not the end; expungement offers the chance for a fresh start, despite your past mistakes.
+Conviction is not the end!
+Expungement offers the chance for a fresh start, despite your past mistakes.
 Of course, expungement is not a guaranteed procedure, as the success of your petition depends on many factors including the nature of the crime you were charged with and any objections that might be filed by the prosecutor’s office.
-However, an experienced expungement attorney like those at Gemma & Karimi, LLP will know what makes a strong petition and how to make sure you have a powerful case for expungement.
+However, an experienced Indianapolis expungement attorney like those at Gemma & Karimi, LLP will know what makes a strong petition and how to make sure you have a powerful case.

 Contact Gemma & Karimi, LLP online or call (317) 676-4747 for a free consultation.
 Our expungement lawyers serve clients in North and Southwest Indianapolis – reach out today.

 Petition to Expunge an Arrest

 Indiana has one of the more liberal expungement laws in the country that allow individuals with criminal convictions or arrests to take them off the public record.
 Even individuals who have multiple misdemeanor and felony convictions across several counties may be eligible for expungement.

 One mark on your criminal record that you may expunge is an arrest.
 Getting arrested for any crime can stay on a person’s criminal record, even if it did not result in a conviction.
 However, if the arrest did not result in a conviction, you may request for it to be expunged.

 You may request expungement of misdemeanors on your criminal record.
 To be eligible for a misdemeanor expungement, you must meet the following requirements: